LackethTalent/AutoTrader2026/README.md

 ### Additional Info

-  Flags `--delay` and `--offset` can be used to set respective values when first launching script.
+  Flags `--delay` and `--offset` can be used to assign respective values when first launching script.

 *Example:*

    `poetry run trade --delay 1.2 --offset 0.4`